-Acing an interview is a science as much as it is an art, one that requires diligent preparation along with the ability to be at ease in the interview room, comfortable and confident in discussing why you are the best fit for a role.
+Acing an interview is a science as much as it is an art, and it requires diligent preparation along with the ability to be at ease in the interview room.
+It's also that you be comfortable and confident in discussing why you are the best fit for a role.

-Interviewing is a skill in and of itself, in which your ability to interact with the interviewer and articulate your thoughts are just as important factors in getting the job as the qualifications listed on your resume.
+Interviewing is a skill in and of itself, one in which your ability to interact with the interviewer and to articulate your thoughts are factors that are just as important in getting the job as are the qualifications listed on your resume.
 Here is a list of interview skills that will help you get hired.

 Winging it is never worth it.
 Not only will your interviewer see right through it, but your answers (and your self-confidence) will seriously suffer if you neglect to properly prepare.
-You should dedicate an hour, at the minimum, to your preparation.
+You should dedicate at least an hour to your preparation.

 Here’s a sample formula outlining a 60-minute preparation exercise:

-- 5 minutes re-reading and analyzing the job description, focusing on the essential requirements and responsibilities, in order to tailor your answers to focus on the most important aspects of the job.
+- 5 minutes re-reading and analyzing the job description, focusing on the essential requirements and responsibilities, in order to tailor your answers andto home in onthe most important aspects of the job.

 - 15 minutes researching the company, looking into their history, mission and values, and recent projects.

-Avoid the “ums” and “uhs” and buy yourself time by repeating the interviewer’s question back to them, or using a phrase like “That’s an interesting question!” or “I was actually just thinking about that when I read an article on a similar topic, and…”
+Avoid the “ums” and “uhs” and buy yourself time by repeating the interviewers' questions back to them, or by using a phrase like, “That’s an interesting question!” or, “I was actually just thinking about that when I read an article on a similar topic, and…”